Flotomate/product_docs/source/report-management/create-&-edit.rst

 Filter Data with Time
 ^^^^^^^^^^^^^^^^^^^^^

-Section-H (Figure 1) allows you to filter data using time.
+Section-H (:numref:`rf1`) allows you to filter data using time.
 When filtering tickets and CIs three times are considered; which one to use depends on your selection?